-Early police estimates say around 20,000 people took Broughdale, which would match last year’s attendance peak.
+Early police estimates say around 20,000 were on the street and the surrounding area, which would match last year’s attendance peak.

 After months of work from Western University and London to stop the annual block party, a characteristically chaotic day leaves few certain conclusions to make.

 But, the worst-case scenarios seem off the table: with a steadied population, no reports of serious injury or any indication yet of drastic penalties, Fake Homecoming’s strangling grip on campus may have loosened for the first time.

 The street party started as it always does — early.
 Around 10 a.m., police kept the morning’s smaller crowds on the sidewalks and off the street.

 Police last year blockaded the street at its intersection with Audrey Avenue, leaving a path for emergency vehicles.
 This year, police cordoned off Audrey entirely, as ambulances often came through the street to open their backdoors onto Broughdale, where injured partiers could be loaded in.

 Nineteen people have been hospitalized as of Saturday evening, according to the CBC.
 Other reports say 50 people were assessed by paramedics on the street.
 Last year saw 52 people hospitalized with injuries stemming from the party.

 No serious injuries have been reported so far.

 Broughdale was flush by noon.
 Without the police blockade on Audrey, a crowd of potentially the same size spread more evenly across the street.